Phanterm/dmhub-docs/docs/building/objects/obj-animation.md

 Objects with this property allow properties to change over time or based on another property.

+{: .note }
+To pause animations, press F6.
+This also resets objects to the start of their animation or path.

 {% video obj-animation-example.mp4 width=560 height=315 %}

 ####  Input